Sakania Territory

 Sakania is a territory in the Haut-Katanga Province of the Democratic Republic of the Congo.
 Sakania Territory makes up the majority of the Congo Pedicle, a salient of the Democratic Republic of the Congo surrounded by Zambia.

-The seat of Sakania Territory is Sakania.
+The territory has mineral resources, including copper and cobalt.
+The capital of Sakania Territory is the city of Sakania, with approximately 50,000 residents.